-All grants, loans and scholarships are electronically credited to a student's account.
-The student may also provide written authorization to charge their books and supplies purchased through the campus bookstore, minor prior year institutional charges of \$200 or less, or any other educationally related cost to their financial aid account.
-Courses the student enrolls in for the second compressed semester (Fall II, Spring II and Summer II) will be excluded from the student's enrollment status until balances for the fall, spring and/or summer semester have been disbursed.
-Grant and scholarship balances will be disbursed by the Business Office approximately 30 days after the beginning of the semester.
-Grant and scholarship balances for students enrolled in the second compressed semester (Fall II, Spring II and Summer II) will be disbursed approximately 30 days after the beginning of that semester.
+All grants, loans and scholarships are electronically credited to a student's account and can be applied toward the student's tuition and fees, book and dorm charges.
+The student may also provide written authorization to charge minor prior year institutional charges of \$200 or less or any other educationally related cost to their financial aid account.
+Grant, scholarship, and loan balances will be disbursed by the Business Office within 30 days after the beginning of the semester.
+Grant, scholarship, and loan balances for students enrolled in the second compressed semester (Fall II, Spring II and Summer II) will be disbursed within 30 days after the beginning of that semester.
+Exact disbursement dates will be posted on the VC Financial Aid webpage.
 For students who complete their file after the semester is completed, their award will be based upon their final enrollment status and will include only courses completed (includes earned F's, in progress and incompletes), and dropped classes or withdraws will not be included in determining enrollment status.
 The Business Office disburses balances at least twice monthly.
 Financial aid balances will be placed on the student's Chaparral Card unless the student has designated a different direct deposit account.
 Students who do not have a Chaparral Card or who do not designate a direct deposit account will be mailed a check.
 Any financial aid awards will first be applied to the balance due Vernon College before being issued to the student.
 Students must meet all enrollment and eligibility requirements in order to receive financial aid.
 Students who fail to establish eligibility (do not begin attendance in each class or do not attend classes through count day) will have their financial assistance reduced or cancelled.